 Introducing students to Balinese music and dance has been a highlight of the arts at Holy Cross since 1997, when Fulbright scholar-in-residence I Nyoman Cerita brought gamelan music to the campus with a borrowed orchestra.

 The College’s Gong Kebyar gamelan was built in Indonesia by master Balinese craftsman Pande Made Sukerta in 1998 and named Gamelan Gita Sari at a blessing ceremony on campus in July 1999.
 "Gita Sari" means "the essence of song" in Bahasa Indonesian, the native language of the country, and some of the world’s foremost Balinese musicians and dancers have taught at the College.

-I Nyoman Catra will be returning to Holy Cross in the fall of 2016 as Visiting Professor of Balinese Performing Arts.
-One of Bali's master artists of traditional dance/theater, I Nyoman Catra specializes in the Kechak monkey dance and masked temple performances known as Topeng, whose clown characters bear a strong resemblance to commedia dell'arte.
+I Nyoman Catra will be returning to Holy Cross in the fall of 2016 as a Visiting Fellow of Balinese Performing Arts.
+One of Bali's master artists of traditional dance/theater, I Nyoman Catra specializes in the Kecak monkey dance and masked temple performances known as Topeng, whose clown characters bear a strong resemblance to commedia dell'arte.
 In common with his predecessors at Holy Cross, he is internationally renowned and has taught at the Institut Seni Indonesia (The National Institute of the Arts is Denpasar).

 Previous Visiting Professors

 I Nyoman Windha, one of the leading musicians and contemporary composers of Balinese gamelan music, and his wife I Gusti Agung Warsiki preceded I Nyoman Catra.
 He has composed dozens of compositions, primarily in kebyar style, many of which have been incorporated into the standard repertoire of Balinese performing groups and won awards at Bali's annual gamelan competition.